 - Step 2: Open Device Manager and find the controller.
 This is typically located under Xbox Peripherals (Legacy) in Windows 7 and 8.x systems.

 - Step 4: Click Update Driver.

 - Step 6: If this did not work, download the driver from Microsoft.
 Put this in a place you can easily find it on your computer.
 Once it is downloaded, select Browse my computer for driver software and manually select the driver.

-Your controller should now work.
-Just bear in mind administrative privileges are required, so you will either need to use an Admin account or know the password to an Admin account on the system if you have a Standard or Limited account.
+Your controller should now work in Windows.
+Just bear in mind this option requires administrative privileges, so you will need to use an Admin account or have the account details for an Admin account on the system if your account is Standard or Limited.

 Background and Identification ¶

 The Xbox One Wireless Controller Model 1708 can be quickly identified by the presence of a full faceplate, since the X button is no longer covered by a single piece of glossy plastic that is separate from the faceplate.
 The texture that is used on the plastic shell is also different from previous controllers as well.

 If you still want to be sure, the label in the battery compartment will say Model 1708.